All emergency services

 Authorities can detain you if you don't have a permit.

-You'll need to show proof of advanced approval to import a satellite phone.
+To import a satellite phone, you must show proof of advanced approval.
 Request approval from the Federal Service for the Supervision of Communications.

-Russian border officials can demand to inspect any electronic device when you leave.
-This includes installed software.
+Russian border officials can demand to inspect any electronic device, including installed software when you enter or leave the country.

-Do not travel to Russia and Belarus due to the security environment and impacts of the Russian invasion of Ukraine.
-If you’re in Russia or Belarus, leave immediately using the limited commercial options available or private means, if it’s safe to do so.
+Do not travel to Russia or Belarus due to the security environment and impacts of the Russian invasion of Ukraine.
+If you're in Russia or Belarus, leave immediately using the limited commercial options available or private means if it's safe to do so.

-If despite our advice you decide to enter Belarus from Russia, note that the government doesn't allow foreigners to cross the land border between Russia and Belarus.
+If, despite our advice, you decide to enter Belarus from Russia, note that the government doesn't allow foreigners to cross the land border between Russia and Belarus.
+You must do so by air.

 If you're travelling between Russia and Belarus, you must have visas for both countries.